The PPDRDG Commissariate of Repatriation

 Ten Commandments of Return and Reunion

-From a Chaplain Who Asked To Be Dissassociated With This Website
+From a Chaplain Who Asked To Remain Anonymous on This Website

-But Was A Real Chaplain For NAVSUPPFAC, Diego Garcia
+But Was A Real Chaplain For NAVSUPPFAC, Diego Garcia, in 2006

 I. Thou Shalt Expect Thy Homecoming to be Stressful.
 Stress is a reaction to change and even positive change can be stressful.
 Both sides idealize what the reunion will be like, which often causes disappointment.